Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 We will assess and treat all of these areas because they each play an important role in recovery of abdominal wall integrity.
 We know that the low back muscles work in coordination with the abdominal wall.
 Therefore, we assess and treat the low back for our diastasis recti abdominis rehab program.
 Your glutes may not be strong and effective, either.
 If this is the case, then your entire hip girdle and pelvis is not as stable and strong as needed and you may be straining your abdominal wall with daily movements.
 Your posture, including in your head, thoracic spine and rib cage, greatly influences your breathing and diaphragm engagement.
 We will assess and treat these areas because if the ribs are held in a flare, then you are widening and straining your abdominal wall.

-We check your abdominal wall for ongoing elongation problems that are a consequence of pregnancy.
+We check every abdominal muscle to check if they are coordinating at the proper balance and if you have ongoing elongation problems that are a consequence of pregnancy.

 We check your abdominal wall for load transfer capacity!
 In other words, can your abdominal wall handle all the moves your body must do on a day to day basis?